Thailand is famed for its elephants so if you’re planning a visit, you can’t miss spending a night at the best elephant sanctuary in Chiang Mai!

 Some of the elephants we could touch, others we were warned to keep a distance from as they were still adapting from their former lives.

 Free time, which we spent with the cats and dogs!
-These ones followed us round the whole time!
+These ones followed us around the whole time!

 This happens when their previous owners don’t bother fixing a broken leg for example and then everything fuses together.
 Many of the elephants had also stepped on landmines and were being treated for those.